drguildo/sjm.io/content/blog/javascript-prototypes.md

 +++
-title = "JavaScript Prototypes for the Confused" description = "A tutorial on JavaScript prototype-based inheritance." date = 2017-05-30T12:09:04+01:00 categories = ["Tutorials", "Programming"] tags = ["JavaScript", "Prototype", "Inheritance"]
+title = "JavaScript Prototypes for the Confused" date = 2017-05-30T12:09:04+01:00 description = "A tutorial on JavaScript prototype-based inheritance."
 +++

 Objects can have a prototype and a prototype is just another object.
 We